Logarithmic Comparison-Based Query Complexity for Fair Division of Indivisible Goods: Query Complexity of EF1

+The case of $m < n$ is straightforward.
+Our algorithm focuses on $m \ge n$.
+A bundle is said to be larger (or smaller) than another if its value with respect to $u(\cdot)$ is larger (or smaller) than the other's.

-{\bf{Step 1:}} We run the subroutine \texttt{ItemPartition}($[n], M$) in Algorithm~\ref{alg:item_partition}.
-The algorithm returns a partial allocation $(A_1, A_2,\dots, A_n)$ and a set of unallocated items $P=\{g_1,\dots, g_{n-1}\}$.\footnote{We can verify that there will always be exactly $n-1$ unallocated items when Algorithm~\ref{alg:item_partition} terminates.
-Consider the last round.
-Either two items will be allocated from a set of $n+1$ items, or one item will be allocated from a set of exactly $n$ items.
-In both cases, there will be exactly $n-1$ items remaining. } Without loss of generality, assume $u(g_1)\le u(g_2)\le \dots \le u(g_{n-1})$ and $u(A_1)\le u(A_2)\le \dots \le u(A_n)$.
+{\it{Step 1:}} First run the subroutine \ItemPartition(Algorithm~\ref{alg:prop1_identical}), which returns a partial allocation $(A_1, \dots, A_n)$ and a set of unallocated items $P=\{g_1,\dots, g_{n-1}\}$.\footnote{We can verify that there will always be exactly $n-1$ unallocated items when \ItemPartition terminates.
+When $m > n$, there will be a round where $n < |P| \le 2n$.
+In this situation, at most two items are allocated each round until $|P| \le n$.
+Therefore, there must exist a point where $|P| = n$ or $n-1$.
+If the former case occurs, it will then turn to $|P| = n-1$ after one more round. } Without loss of generality, assume $u(g_1)\le \dots \le u(g_{n-1})$ and $u(A_1)\le \dots \le u(A_n)$.